Toowoomba Region

-The Toowoomba Region is a local government area located in the Darling Downs part of Queensland, Australia.
-Established in 2008, it was preceded by several previous local government areas with histories extending back to the early 1900s and beyond.
+The Toowoomba Region is a local government area (LGA) on the border of Darling Downs and South East Queensland regions of Queensland, Australia.
+Established in 2008, the LGA was preceded by several other local government authorities with histories extending back to the early 1900s and beyond.

 In 2018–2019, it had a A$491 million budget, of which A$316 million is for service delivery and A$175.13 million capital (infrastructure) budget.